Ace Frehley: Kiss

-Frehley spent the early 1970s in a series of local bands including one called Molimo who recorded half an album for RCA Records in 1971.
+Frehley spent the early 1970s in a series of local bands including one called Molimo who recorded half an album for RCA in 1971.
 In late 1972, his friend, Chris Cassone, spotted an advertisement for a lead guitarist in The Village Voice and showed the ad to Frehley.
 Frehley went to 10 East 23rd Street above the Live Bait Bar and auditioned for Paul Stanley (rhythm guitar), Gene Simmons (bass guitar), and Peter Criss (drums).
 Frehley showed up wearing one red and one orange sneaker and was less than impressive visually, but the band liked what they heard from his playing.
 About three weeks later the band named Frehley as their lead guitarist.
 By January 1973 the band came up with the name Kiss.
 Frehley designed the band's double-lightning-bolt logo, which was polished up by Stanley.
 The band quickly decided to paint their faces for live performances and Frehley decided to start painting silver stars on his eyes.
 When the group eventually decided to adopt stage personas to match their makeup and costumes, Frehley became Space Ace.
 Later his stage persona was also known as The Spaceman.
+Frehley stated that this persona was inspired by his interest in science fiction and space travel.

 While Kiss spent their early days rehearsing and playing in empty clubs, Frehley worked as a part-time cab driver to pay bills.
-In September 1973, Kiss members began to receive a $50 a week salary from new manager Bill Aucoin, and Frehley quit his cabbie job.
+In September 1973, Kiss began to be managed by Bill Aucoin, and Frehley quit his cabbie job.

 Kiss released their debut album, Kiss, in February 1974 – Frehley was credited for writing two songs, "Love Theme from KISS" (the only song co-written by the four original members) and a fan classic, "Cold Gin".
 Due to Frehley's lack of confidence in his own singing voice, however, Simmons performed the vocals.
 Frehley wrote or co-wrote several of the band's songs over the next few years but did not record vocals on a song until "Shock Me" (inspired by his near-electrocution during a concert in Lakeland, Florida), which appeared on 1977's Love Gun.